IPL 2026 Points Table Today – Live Rankings & NRR

 A positive NRR means the team scores at a higher rate than it concedes — a sign of consistent dominance.
 A negative NRR means the team is giving away more runs than it scores on average.

 NRR is cumulative across all matches, not calculated per game.
-After all 70 league matches, RCB lead the NRR chart at +0.783.
-GT are at +0.695, SRH at +0.524 — all three confirming playoff spots on NRR alone.
+After all 70 league matches, RCB led the NRR chart at +0.783.
+GT were at +0.695, SRH at +0.524 — all three confirming playoff spots on NRR alone.
 RR qualified in 4th on +0.189.
-PBKS sit at +0.309 but their 15 points were not enough.
-DC (-0.651), KKR (-0.147), CSK (-0.345), MI (-0.584) and LSG (-0.702) are all eliminated.
+PBKS sat at +0.309 but their 15 points were not enough.
+DC (-0.651), KKR (-0.147), CSK (-0.345), MI (-0.584) and LSG (-0.702) were all eliminated.
 In a season this tight, the margin of victory mattered just as much as the result itself — and PBKS's failure to maintain their run rate from early in the season was a major factor in their elimination.

-From Qualifier to Final — Confirmed Fixtures
+From Qualifier to Final — Full Playoff Results

 1